LukaPavlovicGit/xv6-interprocess-communication/README.md

 # xv6 Operating System
 ## Adding interprocess communication

-Xv6 modified to support comunication between proceses.
+Xv6 modified to support comunication between processes.
 Processes communicate through the shared memory and it's resticted only to a parent-child relation.<br/>
 Parent process needs to notify operating system which memory addresses are going to be shared, and all parent's children should be given by operating system the same physical addresses in their virtual memory space.<br/><br/>

 In order to make sharing memory possible, i've made new structure called **shared** which contains metadata of the memory parts which are intended to be shared.<br/>Also i've added two additional attributes in the **proc** structure, the first is the pointer to the **parent page directory** and the second is the **array of the shared structures**.<br/><br/>